 Daniela Constantini is a Mexican photographer living in Bern, Switzerland.
-She graduated from Documentary Practice and Visual Journalism at the International Center of Photography (ICP), located in the heart of New York City in 2016, where she was awarded the Rita K. Hillman Excellence Award for her documentary project Days Of Silence.
+She is a graduate of the Visual Journalism and Documentary Practice program at the International Center of Photography in New York.
+Her long-term project Days of Silence won Rita K. Hillman Excellence Award.

 In 2015 Errr-Magazine, a Mexican magazine devoted to art and literature published her first novel, El gato me da igual.
 She holds a Bachelor's degree in Communication and a major in Journalism from Universidad Ibero located in Mexico City.

 2021- Agave Magazine Stil Ausgabe Frühjahr

 2021 - GUP Magazine & Fresh Eyes "Still life"

 2020- The Print Swap Book

 2020- Portrait Magazine Issue 12

 2019- W Magazine DIOR The Art of Color

 2019- DIOR The Art of Color Catalogue (Book)